Lepidium meyenii: Uses

 The prominent product for export is maca flour, a baking flour ground from the hard, dried roots.
 It is called harina de maca.
 Maca flour (powder) is a relatively inexpensive bulk commodity, like wheat flour or potato flour.
 The supplement industry uses both dry roots and maca flour for different types of processing and concentrated extracts.
 Another common form is maca, processed by gelatinization.
 This extrusion process separates and removes the tough fiber from the roots using gentle heat and pressure, as raw maca is difficult to digest due to its thick fibers.

 Archaeological evidence exists for varying degrees of cultivation of maca in the Lake Junin region from around 1700 BC to 1200 AD.
 Maca has been harvested and used by humans in the puna grasslands of the Andean Mountains for centuries.
 Contrary to frequent claims that maca cultivation was common in what is today Peru, until the late 1980s, maca has been cultivated only in a limited area around Lake Junin in central Peru.
 Historically, maca was often traded for lowland tropical food staples, such as maize, rice, manioc (tapioca roots), quinoa, and papaya.
 It also was used as a form of payment for Spanish imperial taxes.
+In the late 1980s, it was commercially rediscovered at the Meseta de Bombón plateau near Lake Junin.

+Due to its purported effect on fertility, maca grew in agricultural, commercial, and research interest from the 1990s to 2014.
+Market studies showed low acceptance of the particular maca taste by consumers when first exposed to it, creating a barrier for popularity of this food as a culinary vegetable.
+The economic interest existed more in the perceived but unproven health effects of the root's constituents supplied as an extract in a dietary supplement.
+By 2014, agricultural and market interest in maca grew in China, but with challenges from Peruvian institutions who accused Chinese companies of illegally exporting maca and of biopiracy, as several Chinese patents had been filed to improve maca's propagation and genetic diversity.